Dave Hilton (rugby union)

-Dave Hilton (born 3 April 1970 in Bristol, England) is an English-born former Scotland international rugby union player.
-He was capped 42 times for the Scotland national rugby union team.
-In his club career he played for Bath Rugby, Glasgow Warriors and Bristol.
-His position of choice is as a prop.
+David Ivor Walter Hilton (born 3 April 1970) is a former professional rugby union player who played as a prop.
+Although he was born in England, he qualified to play for the Scotland national team by virtue of a grandfather who he believed was born in Scotland; however, it later emerged that his grandfather's birth was registered in England.
+Despite this, Hilton completed a residency period to restore his Scottish eligibility, and he went on to win a total of 42 caps in a seven-year international career.
+At club level, he played for Bath, Glasgow and Bristol.

-Rugby Union career
+Career

 Professional career

 During his club career, Hilton won the Heineken Cup for Bath in 1998, as well as league and domestic cup successes for the same club.

 He left Bath and played for Glasgow in the Welsh-Scottish League and then the Celtic League.

-After being capped for Scotland on residency criteria he continued to play for Glasgow until 2003 before then returning to the English West Country to play for Bristol, until his retirement in 2008.
+After being capped for Scotland on residency criteria he continued to play for Glasgow until 2003 before then returning to England to play for Bristol, until his retirement in 2008.